You are here

 From making hotel or dinner reservations to checking opening hours for museums, there are plenty of reasons why it helps to have a French phone number while in France.

 First of all, long-distance and roaming charges can get expensive.
-Having a French telephone number will allow you to make phone calls in France for relatively cheaply, and several prepaid plans offer special rates for calling abroad.
+Having a French telephone number will allow you to make phone calls in France for relatively cheap, and several prepaid plans offer special rates for calling abroad.

 How the Mobile Phone Market Works in France